 The Department of Health and Human Services (DHHS) is the reliable source of up-to-date information on the coronavirus COVID-19.

 The department will have updates on the number of known cases, their locations and how to limit your risk of exposure.
+Please get tested if you have symptoms, wear a mask and practice personal hygiene and physical distancing.

 East Gippsland Shire residents, businesses, Councillors, staff and the communities in which we live have been hit hard over recent years – by below average rainfall; timber, fishing and farming industry transitions; the 2019-20 summer bushfires and now the COVID-19 pandemic.